riemers/ansible-gitlab-runner/README.md

 **Since Gitlab 10.x** The package name of `gitlab-ci-multi-runner` has been renamed to `gitlab-runner`.
 In order to install a version >= 10.x you will need to define this variable `gitlab_runner_package_name: gitlab-runner`.

 `gitlab_runner_concurrent`
-The maximum number of jobs to run concurrently.
+The maximum number of global jobs to run concurrently.
 Defaults to the number of processor cores.

 `gitlab_runner_registration_token`